TwoRavens/TwoRavens/docs/dev_tools_2017.md

 ### Pros

+- Github.com has a more intuitive UI than gitlab.com
+  - Part of this is fewer features--which may be a positive in that Version Control and Issues are the most often used workflow components.
 - Focused products with many users.
 Github, Docker Hub, and TravisCI are well documented, heavily used.
 - Relatively inexpensive
 - Well known integration paths with deployment